Join us for Family and Alumni/ae Weekend 2023!

 Saturday Brunch

 Enjoy brunch with other Bard families and alumni/ae. $14 per person; students may use their meal plan cards.
-Tickets can be purchased at on-site registration or at the door.
+Tickets can be purchased at registration or at the door.

 Kline Dining Commons

-Fund for Visual Learning Auction and Art Sale
+Fund for Visual Learning Gallery

 Fisher Studio Arts Building